 Love for God - Love for each other - Love for learning

-The school plays regular matches with other schools, in soccer and netball.
-We also take part in competitions with other schools for cricket, tag rugby, athletics and mini marathon running.
+The school plays regular football and netball matches with other schools.
+We also take part in competitions with other schools for cricket, tag rugby, athletics, tri-golf and mini-marathon running.